mmm111mmm/inacityinthefuture/01-bool-compare-if/9-weather-project.md

 We can get the weather data from the internet.
 But we have not learnt enough Java for that yet.

-So we will use booleans at the moment.
+We will use booleans at the moment.
 In later lessons we will learn how to get the weather data from the internet.

 Then we will update this project.